History, tourist information, and nearby accommodation

 The Declaration of Arbroath

 Arbroath Abbey occupies a special place in Scottish history for its role in establishing Scottish independence from England.
 The roots of that link go back to 1305, when the Pope recognised Edward I's claim to the Scottish throne.
 Then in 1306 Robert the Bruce made his bid for the throne by murdering his main rival, John Comyn, in a church in Dumfries.
-Bruce was excommunicated by the Pope for his actions.
+The Pope excommunicated Bruce for his actions.

 But by 1320 Pope John XXII hoped to interest Bruce and Edward II of England in a new Crusade.
 When he sent letters to Bruce, he did not address him as king, probably because he did not want to alienate Edward, who still claimed the Scottish throne.
 Bruce refused to read the Pope's letters, and instead instigated the drafting of an extraordinary document asserting Scottish right to rule itself, free of English influence.
 This document, a declaration of Scottish independence, was written at Arbroath Abbey, under Abbot Bernard, who also served as Bruce's chancellor.